36 Songs About Honesty, Truth, and Integrity

 To be honest, I'm not a fan of this band's name.
 "Hot Chelle Rae" misleads you into thinking that the group is a woman named "Chelle Rae" who is overly confident about her body image.
 It also makes me want to insert "Hot" before everyone else's names.
 If Chelle Rae can do it, then why can't others?
 Wouldn't that be a confidence booster?
 But I digress.

-Hot Chelle Rae is a now-defunct rock band of two dudes and a lady, and their 2011 pop song "Honestly" profiles an emotional breakup.
+Hot Chelle Rae is a now-defunct rock band, and their 2011 pop song "Honestly" profiles an emotional breakup.
 The narrator comes home to find his clothes on the street and his car keyed.

 Rather than caving in to the drama, he dishes out some real honesty.
 He's relieved the relationship is over, and he's going out to celebrate.